mattkleiny/surreal/README.md

 # Surreal

-A simple game engine built with modern .NET technologies.
+A simple hobby game engine built with modern .NET technologies.

 ## About The Project

 Surreal is a simple game engine built with the most recent .NET tech and C# features.
 It is designed mainly as a learning tool for game engine architecture and design.

-It's similar in scope to existing game engines like [MonoGame](https://www.monogame.net/) and [libGDX](https://libgdx.com/), but is much more limited in features and performance.
+It's similar in scope to existing game engines like [MonoGame](https://www.monogame.net/) and [libGDX](https://libgdx.com/), with an emphasis on simplicity and ease of use.

 ### Prerequisites